Dogcatfee/Archiso_XFCE4/README.md

   to use with pacstrap's '-i' interactive mode, or the archiso build will stall.
 -----------------------------------------------------------------------------
-WARNING: Compressing the lzma portion is highly taxing on the CPU, recommended not to run builds on unstable CPUs.
+WARNING: Compressing the disk is highly taxing on the CPU, recommended not to run builds on unstable CPUs.
 Those at risk of overheating or otherwise.
 -----------------------------------------------------------------------------